Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 only supplied `ttCONSENSUS_ENTROPY` and `ttEXPORT_SIGNATURES` transactions;
 legacy fee, amendment, NegativeUNL, and other protocol pseudos remain ordinary members of the agreed set.
-Supplied extension pseudos are discarded and logged as an invariant violation before they can influence fallback entropy, transaction ordering, or ledger state, then the canonical synthetic stream is derived from accepted extension evidence.
+Supplied extension pseudos are discarded and logged as errors before they can influence fallback entropy, transaction ordering, or ledger state, then the canonical synthetic stream is derived from accepted extension evidence.
 The original agreed-set hash remains the consensus-bookkeeping value carried by validations.
 Historical replay is